Looking at the consulting engineering market right now, I see that there are two qualities of engineering firms out there at the moment.

 Under-priced structural engineering consultants either don’t offer inspection services or they use an inexperienced inspector.

-For example, at Cornell Engineers, our inspections are carried out by 4 year degree qualified structural engineers that have worked for us for at least three months.
+For example, at Cornell Engineers, our inspections are carried out in person by 4-year degree qualified structural engineers that have worked for us for at least six months.

-In the first three months they only carry out inspections with a more experienced structural engineer.
+In the first six months, they only ever carry out inspections with a more experienced structural engineer.

 Too-cheap engineers are allowing builders to either sign off on their own work, or they send out inspectors for a drive-by inspection.